SEAN: There are no quiet weeks for the month of March, each week having a surprisingly robust group of manga coming out. Here’s what’s next week.

 On the Viz front, we have the final volume of March Story, which is not quite manwha – the creator is Korean, but the story itself ran in the Japanese Sunday GX, home of Black Lagoon.
 I never did get around to reading it, but always heard good things.

-MELINDA: I’m looking forward to this!
+MJ: I’m looking forward to this!
 I’ve enjoyed it from the start!

 SEAN: Lastly, it has been a full year since the last volume of Vagabond, so Vol. 35 had better be worth the wait.
 Oh wait, it’s still an Inoue manga, of course it is.

 MICHELLE: Someday, I will read more Vagabond.
 I just seem to prefer basketball!Inoue, though I know Anna disagrees with me! :)